ovhlabs/knowledge-base/en/_posts/2016-02-24-how-to-log-your-linux.md

-You have a server, a raspberry pi, a cloud instance or something else running on linux and you want to follow your Logs, the easy way ?
+You have a server, a raspberry pi, a cloud instance or something else running on `Linux` and you want to follow your Logs, the easy way ?
-You never installed a log collector and you're new with Graylog ?
+You have never installed a log collector and you're new with Graylog ?

 This tutorial is for you then !

-In this tutorial you will be able to Logs your linux instance from A to Z.
+In this tutorial you will learn from A to Z how to send Logs from your linux instance to PaaS Logs.
+Don't be afraid, it will be easier than you think.